Last Updated on September 27, 2025 by admin

 At Kumhrar, visitors are taken back in time to the grandeur of Pataliputra, which was the capital of the Mauryan Empire in ancient times.
 This archaeological site, which is in what is now Patna, shows the rich tapestry of history through the ruins of Mauryan pillared buildings and the sounds of a once-grand palace.
 The excavations at Kumhrar give us a real link to the wealth and beauty of architecture that were common in Pataliputra during the Mauryan era.

-When exploring the grounds of Kumhrar with family and friends, there is a sense of awe that makes it easy to imagine and appreciate the lively life that used to thrive within these historic walls.
-The Mauryan pillared structures have been carefully kept alive for hundreds of years and are silent reminders of Pataliputra’s political and cultural peak.
-What’s left of the palace adds to its grandeur and gives us a glimpse into the royal lives and business that happened inside its walls.
-When families and friends go to Kumhrar, it’s not just an archaeological dig; it’s a trip back in time where they can get lost in the fascinating stories of ancient Pataliputra and imagine the thriving civilization that once lived on this holy land.
+When you walk around Kumhrar with family and friends, you can feel the awe with around nature.
+It makes it easy to picture and appreciate the vibrant life that used to thrive within these historic walls.
+The Mauryan pillared buildings have been carefully preserved for hundreds of years and are a silent reminder of Pataliputra’s political and cultural peak.
+The remaining parts of the palace make it even more impressive and give us a peek into the lives and business of the royals who lived and worked there.
+Not only is Kumhrar an archaeological site, but it’s also a trip back in time for families and friends.
+They can get lost in the interesting stories of ancient Pataliputra and picture the thriving civilization that once lived on this holy land.

 7. Padri Ki Haveli